 Winchester is located in Hampshire in the UK and can be reached by car via the A34 and M3 roads, by trains from Waterloo with South Western Rail and its nearest airport is Southampton but can also easily be reached from Heathrow airport with a taxi costing around £90 each way.

-If you do drive to Winchester we recommend you make use of one of the many park and ride carparks just outside the city or alternatively be sure to book a hotel with parking such as the Mecure Wessex, Royal Winchester, or Winchester Hotel.
+If you do drive to Winchester we recommend you make use of one of the many park and ride carparks just outside the city or alternatively be sure to book a hotel with parking.
+To help with your trip take a look at this map of the parking options in Winchester.

 With so much to choose from it can be difficult to know what to do.
 That’s why we are here to help with a suggested plan for your visit to Winchester at Christmas.
 This plan assumes some travel time on day 1 with a hotel check in time of 2pm.